 Hunting World, a luxury brand deployed by ITOCHU, has been using a logo with the motif of a young elephant without its tusks since the foundation of the brand in 1965.
 While serving as a symbol of freedom and revival, it also represents the challenge of looking toward the future in terms of the protection of endangered species.
 It contains the founder's love and respect for nature.
-Hunting World Japan, which sells Hunting World goods in Japan, has been supporting a biodiversity conservation activity being promoted by an NPO called the Borneo Conservation Trust (BCT) since 2008 to support the realization of coexistence with nature as called for by the founder.
-The company plans and sells charity goods and then provides 1% of those proceeds to the BCT.
-This helps with the funds to purchase land for a green corridor and the costs to rescue Borneo elephants that have gone astray in plantations.
-The company also independently acquired four acres of land in the green corridor project zone with its assistance funds up to that point in the fall of 2011 to create the Hunting World Kyosei no Mori (Symbiotic Forest of Hunting World).
-These donations have also helped with the funds to establish the Borneo Elephant Sanctuary.
-This is the first facility in the Wildlife Rescue Center that has been promoted by BCT Japan, which supports the BCT, since September 2013.
+Hunting World has been supporting a biodiversity conservation activity being promoted by an NPO called the Borneo Conservation Trust (BCT) since 2008 to support the realization of coexistence with nature as called for by the founder.
+The brand plans and sells charity goods and then provides 1% of those proceeds to the BCT.
+This helps with the funds to purchase land for "Green Corridor Project1" and the costs to protect Borneo elephants that have gone astray in plantations.
+The brand independently acquired the land in the "Green Corridor Project" zone with its assistance funds up to that point in the fall of 2011 to create the Hunting World Kyosei no Mori No.1 (Symbiotic Forest No.1 of Hunting World).